 Original Medicare Medicare Advantage (Part C) Original Medicare covers most medically necessary services and supplies in hospitals, doctors' offices, and other health care facilities.
 Original Medicare doesn't cover some services, like routine physical exams, eye exams, and most dental care.
 Go to page 55.
 Plans must cover all medically necessary services that Original Medicare covers.
 For some services, plans may use their own coverage criteria to determine medical necessity.
 Plans may also offer some extra benefits that Original Medicare doesn't cover.
 In most cases, you don't need approval (prior authorization) for Original Medicare to cover your services or supplies.
 In many cases, you may need to get approval (prior authorization) from your plan before it covers certain services or supplies.
 You can join a separate Medicare drug plan to get Medicare drug coverage (Part D).
 Medicare drug coverage (Part D) is included with most plans.
 In most types of Medicare Advantage Plans, you can't join a separate Medicare drug plan.

 Foreign travel

-Original Medicare Medicare Advantage (Part C) Original Medicare generally doesn't Plans generally don't cover medical cover medical care outside the U.S. care outside the U.S. Some plans You may be able to buy a Medicare may offer an extra benefit that covers Supplement Insurance (Medigap) policy emergency and urgently needed that covers emergency care outside services when traveling outside the the U.S. U.S.
+Original Medicare generally doesn't cover medical care outside the U.S. You may be able to buy a Medicare Supplement Insurance (Medigap) policy that covers emergency care outside the U.S.